OpenEnergyTools/open-scd-core/API.md

 A good candidate for a plugin manifest format is the Plugin type defined above, with the addition of a `kind` flag indicating whether it is a `"menu"` or `"editor"` plugin (or maybe `"both"`), and possibly a `version` property.

+### Plugin bundle archive format

+For offline installation of plugins (e.g. by dragging and dropping a `.zip` file into OpenSCD), a format for bundling the plugin's JavaScript and resource files along with a manifest file is needed.
+This could either be implemented by the OpenSCD distribution or by a "plugin management" plugin as described in the previous section.

 ### Plugin update notifications

 Given a plugin manifest with a `version` number, OpenSCD core could check for updates to the plugins and notify the user when updates are available.